Size ranking: 47th

-A faint constellation south of Leo, introduced by the Polish astronomer Johannes Hevelius in 1687 under the name Sextans Uraniae to commemorate the instrument with which he measured star positions, and which was destroyed along with other instruments in a fire at his observatory in 1679.
+A faint constellation south of Leo, introduced by the Polish astronomer Johannes Hevelius in his star catalogue and atlas of 1687 under the name Sextans Uraniae.
+It commemorated the instrument he used for measuring star positions, which was destroyed along with other instruments in a fire at his observatory in 1679.
+In his book Machina Coelestis (1673) he provided an engraving of himself displaying his sextant.

 Sextans above the coils of Hydra, illustrated in the Atlas Coelestis of John Flamsteed (1729).
 For the original depiction by Hevelius, see here.